 Kathleen Bennett, DDS, Diplomate, ABDSM

 Dr. Bennett is a graduate of Georgetown University and SUNY Buffalo Dental School, and she been in private practice restorative dentistry since 1983.
 She was the Program Committee Chair for the AADSM 16th Annual Meeting in 2007 and currently serves on the AADSM Board of Directors.
 She was a faculty member at the SUNY Buffalo School of Medicine’s sleep medicine fellowship program and trained medical sleep fellows in clinical rotations in her office from 2004-2006.
 Currently she is practicing dental sleep medicine exclusively in a Cincinnati Ohio University based practice and is affiliated with Cincinnati Children’s Hospital where she treats Spina Bifida & Adult Down Syndrome patients with OSA.
-She is the President-Elect of the AADSM.
+She is the Immediate Past President of the AADSM.

 Gregory Essick, DDS, PhD

 Dr. Essick is a professor in the UNC School of Dentistry Department of Prosthodontics and oversees the curriculum in neurobiology at UNC.
 He completed his D.D.S and his Ph.D. training in physiology at the University and post-doctoral work at the Salk Institute, La Jolla, Calif.
 Currently, Dr. Essick lectures at undergraduate and graduate levels on orofacial sensation and function at the School of Dentistry.
 He lectures in both basic science and preclinical fixed prosthodontics courses to integrate the physiology of jaw movements to the dental occlusion and use of the articulator.
 He is a laboratory instructor in the preclinical removable prosthodontic courses.
 Most recently, he has expanded his lecturing to include dental sleep medicine, the use of oral appliances to treat obstructive sleep apnea, snoring and related disorders.
-Dr. Essick is the Chair of the AADSM Research Committee.

 Alan Blanton, DDS